Old Fashioned Salmon Patties

 • Onions give the sauce some of its zing.
 Again, I highly recommend finely chopping them so that they aren’t overpowering in any one single bite.

-• Speaking of pickles—you can’t make tartar sauce without them!
+• Pickles—you can’t make tartar sauce without them!
 My preference is to use dill pickles but you can also try the sauce with sweet pickles if that’s more to your liking.

 How to make Old Fashioned Salmon Patties

 Heat oil in a large heavy-bottomed skillet (such as a cast iron pan) over medium heat.
-It should be 350°F–375°F Don’t fill the skillet more than half full with oil.
+It should be 350°F–375°F. Don’t fill the skillet more than half full with oil.
+This leaves some space for the patties to cook without the skillet overflowing.

 Shape the mixture into patties, roughly 2 inches in diameter.